ErwanCoubret/ndi-2025/README.md

 ![Python3.11](https://img.shields.io/badge/python-3.13-red) &nbsp;

-## Overview

-ClarifAI is a web application that allows users to learn with the help of AI.
-It provides a platform where users can uplaod videos, and ask questions to a Chatbot, use tools like text transcription and summarization.

 ## Environment

 To run the application, you need to set up the environment variables.
-Create a `.env` file in the root directory of the project and add the following variables:
+Create a `.env` file in the fastapi directory of the project and add the following variables:

 ```py
 GROQ_API_KEY="your-api-key"